presnick/ProgramsInformationPeople/_sources/Installation/pip.rst

 For example, we will be using the requests module.
 That can be installed by typing ``pip install requests``.
 There are a couple of potential gotchas.

-* If you get an authorization error when it tries to write some files, that means you need to run the command with sudo: ``sudo install requests``
+* If you get an authorization error or Permission Denied error when the installer tries to write some files, that means you need to run the command with sudo: ``sudo pip install requests``.

 * Especially on Windows machines, your installation may not be set up to automatically look in the Scripts folder for pip.
 In that case, you will need to give it a full path to the pip command.
-If your installation is that same as mine, meaning that python was installed in c:\\Python27, at the bash shell you would give a command like ``/c/Python27/Scripts/pip install requests``.
+If your installation is that same as mine, meaning that python was installed in c:\\Python27, at the bash shell you should give a command like ``/c/Python27/Scripts/pip install requests``.